pinecreativelabs/BrutalCMS/README.md

 - **Manage users** (administrators, editors, and members)
 - **Update raw data** (CSV and XML files)

+### Built for Building Brutality
+Brutal CMS was built for the brutalist design style.
+It's raw nature allows for beginner and novice web developers and designers to build a brutalist website or application for creative personal projects and small businesses.

 ### BETA RELEASE PLAN
 The first version of Brutal CMS will be released in 3 stages.